JuiceDollar/smartContracts/README.md

 ### Gateway Contracts

-The gateway contracts (FrontendGateway.sol, SavingsGateway.sol, MintingHubGateway.sol) provide a way to generously reward frontend providers or referrers, paid for by JUICE Holders.
-These Contracts are not present in the Frankencoin Ecosystem.
+The gateway contracts (FrontendGateway.sol, SavingsGateway.sol, MintingHubGateway.sol) provide a way to reward frontend providers or referrers, paid for by JUICE holders.
+This functionality was developed for dEURO and maintained in JuiceDollar.

 # Invariant/Stateful Fuzzing Tests with Foundry: